-It should also be noted that this relates only to the increased costs associated with retiree health care benefits.
+This level of contribution relates to the increased costs associated with retiree health care benefits.
 The costs associated with public employee pensions are separate and distinct and not included in this table.
+In fact, they are addressed in the following section.

-53 State of Hawaii 2016 CAFR
+&lt;sup>53 State of Hawaii 2016 CAFR

-54 Per 2017-2019 Pension and Other Post-Employment Benefits Liability Table (Budget Appendix 6)
+&lt;sup>54 Per 2017-2019 Pension and Other Post-Employment Benefits Liability Table (Budget Appendix 6)

-55 Honolulu Star-Advertiser, "Nest Egg Shortfall Tops \$12 Billion."
+&lt;sup>55 Honolulu Star-Advertiser, "Nest Egg Shortfall Tops \$12 Billion."
 January 10, 2017.